Day 1 Quito

 Day 37 Buenos Aires

-Transfer to the airport for your return flight home.
+Transfer to the airport for your international flight home.